 all contexts, details of any mandatory or minimum fees imposed on provision of legal services. a license by Consejo Superior de la Judicatura to provide free legal services.
 In Civil Proceedings, there is no right to free legal assistance.
 However, the consultorios jurídicos are entitled to provide free legal aid to those who cannot pay for a lawyer.
-Those centers are an essential part of Law Schools and are staffed by law students in their final year of study and may assist clients in connection with civil, family, labor or administrative matters.
+Those centers are an essential part of Law Schools and are staffed by la students in their final year of study and may assist clients in connection with civil, family, labor or administrative matters.
 Law schools also have centros de conciliación which engage in binding mediations, providing another route for people to resolve legal issues.
 In criminal proceedings, all defendants are entitled to the assistance of counsel.
 Indigent criminal defendants have the constitutional right to be represented by counsel free of charge.
-Such assistance is provided by the Defensoría del Pueblo the " Public Defender's Office ") an entity created by the Constitution and charged with providing free services to indigent criminal defendants.
-The Public Defender's Office is also empowered to provide legal assistance to persons who are not indigent but are unable for some other reason to obtain competent legal representation.
+Such assistance is provided by the Defensoria del Pueb the " Public Defender's Office ") an entity created by the Constitution and charged with providing fre services to indigent criminal defendants.
+The Publi Defender's Office is also empowered to provide legal assistance to persons who are not indigent bu are unable for some other reason to obtain competent legal representation.
 All licensed and practicing attorneys may be required to provide free assistance to indigent criminal defendants if called upon to do so by the Public Defender's Office.
 This occurs where no defensor public (public defender) is available to take the case.
 These defensores de oficio (public defenders), as they are also known, are obligated to serve as part of their professional obligation to protect the State of Law and human rights.
-Although defensores de oficio receive payment only in exceptional situations, they are subject to the same obligations as a defensor público .
-The failure of an attorney to respond to such a summons may result in the institution of disciplinary proceedings against him or her.
+Although defensores de oficio receive payment on in exceptional situations, they are subject to the same obligations as a defensor público .
+The failur of an attorney to respond to such a summons may result in the institution of disciplinary proceedings against him or her.
 Disciplinary sanctions include censure, fines, suspension and expulsion from the profession.
+2. Are lawyers required by such rules to work a minimum number of pro bono hours?
+If so, how many?
+Lawyers in Colombia are not required by such rul to work a minimum number of pro bono hours.